Introduction

 Rule 7.2: Structure Your Composables Well

-- Primary State: The main read-only state that the composable manages.
+- Primary State: The main reactive state that the composable manages.

-- Supportive State: Additional read-only states that hold values like the status of API requests or errors.
+- State Metadata: States that hold values like API request status or errors.

-- Methods: Functions responsible for updating the Primary and Supportive states.
-These can call APIs, manage cookies, or even call other composables.
+- Methods: Functions that update the Primary State and State Metadata.
+These functions can call APIs, manage cookies, or integrate with other composables.

 // Good Example: Anatomy of a Composable